centreon/centreon-documentation/versioned_docs/version-23.10/getting-started/create-graphical-view.md

 ![image](../assets/graph-views/tuto_workspace.png)

-Information and area are organized as follow:
+The information and area are organized as follows:

 1.  **Views**: existing views that are accessible to you.
 2.  **Element**: objects available in opened views.